 Storing contracts shouldn’t just be about having a repository of documents.
 Find out what contract storage should look like with these five tips.

-One of the core components of a contract is that at least two people, and often many more, need access to view, edit, and follow up on it.
-If a contract is being stored on an individual’s desktop, or worse yet in a file folder somewhere, it’s impossible for other parties to get that access to the most updated version.
+One of the core components of a contract is that at least two people need access to view, edit, and follow up on it.
+If you store a contract on an individual’s desktop, it’s impossible for other parties to get that access to the most updated version.

-Even if the document is shared with everyone involved on an online drive or everyone has the most current version stored somewhere in their email, collaboration is near impossible.
-Although most collaboration may take place before the document is signed, if a question comes up in the middle of a contract or a renewal rolls around, offline storage means going through the tedious email back and forth process again, with multiple versions floating around.
+Even if the document is shared with everyone involved on an online drive, collaboration is near impossible.
+If a question comes up in the middle of a contract, offline storage means going through the tedious email process again.

-The ability to have all parties working together on a single version increases the capability to work together better and faster.
-Having a full audit trail of edits is important for legal purposes, and allows any questions on who said what to be easily answered and tracked.
+The ability to have all parties working together on a single version increases the capability to work together better.
+Having a full audit trail of edits is important for legal purposes.
+Additionally, it makes it easy to find answers to any questions on who said what.

 If contracts aren’t stored in the cloud, not only are they more difficult to locate and collaborate on, but they’re likely much less secure.
 File cabinets and even computers aren’t safe from natural disasters or hacks.
 The cloud is the most secure level of storage for modern businesses.
 When handling sensitive information such as that contained in contracts, bank-level security should be a part of whatever platform is used.